 - Game Pass Ultimate ($29.99/month) is the flagship plan for those who want everything.
 It offers 75+ day-one releases annually, a library of 400+ games across console, PC, and cloud, and major perks like EA Play, Fortnite Crew, and Ubisoft+ Classics.
 Cloud streaming has been upgraded to 1440p with shorter wait times, and users can earn up to $100 a year in Rewards points plus discounts of up to 20% on select titles.

 - Game Pass Premium ($14.99/month) is a middle-ground option, with around 200 games, unlimited cloud gaming, and access to popular hits like Minecraft, Diablo IV, and Forza Horizon 5.
-While it does not guarantee day-one releases for Xbox-published games like Call of Duty, it still provides solid value with perks and up to $50/year in rewards.
+While it does not guarantee day-one releases for Xbox-published games like Call of Duty, it still provides perks and up to $50/year in rewards.

 - Game Pass Essential ($9.99/month) is the entry-level tier, featuring a curated catalog of 50+ titles such as Hades and Stardew Valley.
 It also includes online multiplayer and in-game perks for live-service titles, though with limited rewards capped at $25/year.